Bevsii/CPSC410-Software-Visualization-Project/README.md

 Note: A few constraints must be met in the python code for this program to work correctly:
 - One class per file
+- All python files are in the same directory
 - Each class definition, method definition, and method calls must be on their own line

 ## How to build: